InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

     this.first = (this.first + 1) % this.queue.length
     this.size--
     // if the size of queue is too small
-    // cut the size half when the real size is quarter of the length and the length is not 2 if (this.size === this.getLength() / 4 && this.getLength() / 2 !== 0) {
+    // reduce the size half when the real size is quarter of the length and the length is not 2 if (this.size === this.getLength() / 4 && this.getLength() / 2 !== 0) {
       this.resize(this.getLength() / 2)
     }